Olympics-Horse riding to be dropped in modern pentathlon from 2028 LA Games | Sports-Games

 Olympics-Horse riding to be dropped in modern pentathlon from 2028 LA Games

-Horse riding will be removed from modern pentathlon's programme at the Olympics from Los Angeles 2028, the sport's governing body UIPM announced on Thursday, with a consultation process soon set to get underway to find a suitable replacement.
-"It is not very long since we made a commitment to review and protect the Riding discipline in the wake of the rescheduled Tokyo 2020 Olympic Games.
+The decision comes after Germany's modern pentathlon coach Kim Raisner hit Annika Schleu's horse, Saint Boy, at the Tokyo Games nL8N2PE0AU when it refused to jump a fence.
+PETA senior vice president Kathy Guillermo welcomed UIPM's decision to remove horse riding.
+"PETA is delighted that UIPM heard PETA and the public and chose to make the pentathlon truly modern and humane," PETA said in a statement to Reuters.

-Horse riding will be removed from modern pentathlon's programme at the Olympics from Los Angeles 2028, the sport's governing body UIPM announced on Thursday, with a consultation process soon set to get underway to find a suitable replacement.
-The decision comes after Germany's modern pentathlon coach Kim Raisner hit a horse at the Tokyo Games nL8N2PE0AU when it refused to jump a fence.
+Horse riding will be removed from modern pentathlon's programme at the Olympics from Los Angeles 2028, the sport's governing UIPM announced on Thursday, with a consultation process set to start soon to find a suitable replacement.
+The decision comes after Germany's modern pentathlon coach Kim Raisner hit Annika Schleu's horse, Saint Boy, at the Tokyo Games nL8N2PE0AU when it refused to jump a fence.
+The incident led to widespread criticism of the sport.

 "First, we know that this information will be surprising and even shocking to you," the International Modern Pentathlon Union said in a statement.
 "It is not very long since we made a commitment to review and protect the Riding discipline in the wake of the rescheduled Tokyo 2020 Olympic Games.
 But life within the Olympic movement changes fast.